 You can pinch them off with your fingers or use a sharp, sterile cutting implement.

-Note that it is normal for lower leaves to yellow and droop.
+Note that it is normal for lower leaves to turn yellow and droop.

 When this happens, simply trim them away.
 New leaves will appear shortly.